 |Piecemeal tariff reform||The reduction of only one tariff (or a subset of tariffs) by a country that has tariffs on other products.|

 1. Based on the ideas and writings of Arthur Cecil Pigou(1877-1959).

-2. When used with tax-cum-subsidy, it means set equal to the size of a negative (if tax) or positive (if subsidy) externality, as prescribed by Pigou (1920).
-Such a policy is the first best way to dealing with an externality, in contrast to a tariff, which is only second best.
+2. When used with tax-cum-subsidy, it means that the policy is set equal to the size of a negative (if tax) or positive (if subsidy) externality, as prescribed by Pigou (1920).
+Such a policy is the first best way to deal with an externality, in contrast to a tariff, which is only second best.

 2. Also used for the four countries subject to debt crisis starting in 2010: Portugal, Ireland, Greece, and Spain.
 Also sometimes including both Ireland and Italy, as PIIGS.

 |PISA||Programme for International Student Assessment|

 |Pivot to Asia||The announced policy of the Obama administration to increase its diplomatic and economic emphasis on the countries of Asia, especially the Asia-Pacific region, as opposed to other parts of the world, especially the Middle East, that had until then gotten greater attention.|

 |Plaza Accord||An agreement reached in 1985 among the central banks of France, Germany, Japan, US, and UK to bring down the value of the U.S. dollar, which had appreciated substantially since 1980.
 By the time of the Louvre Accord, two years later, the dollar had fallen 30%.|

 |Plurilateral||Among several countries -- more than two, which would be bilateral, but not a great many or all, which would be multilateral.|